Kong/kong/README.md

 #### Source Install

-First, make sure you have downloaded [Cassandra](http://cassandra.apache.org/download/) and that it is running.
+First, you will need to already have Kong installed.
+Install Kong by following one of the methods described at [getkong.org/download](http://getkong.org/download).
+Then, make sure you have downloaded [Cassandra](http://cassandra.apache.org/download/) and that it is running.
+These steps will override your Kong installation with the latest source from the master branch:

 ```shell
 $ git clone https://github.com/Mashape/kong